 - Logojoy – I literally found this one on Twitter this morning and to say I was blown away would be an understatement.
 I have always created my own logo's but felt they were lacking something.
 Logojoy uses their AI to put together amazing Logos based on some basic information you provide.
 For $65USD you get all the files you'll ever need for your LOGO!
 Get on it!
 Ronnie.

 Some considerations when looking for your logo;

-- Colours are important.
-Check out this article on Entrepreneur.com to get a better understanding.
+- Colors are important.
+Check out this article to get a better understanding.

 - Font styles – make a note of the font for future reference.
 I still forget this step and it costs me too much time trying to find out what it was so I can use it elsewhere.